jmansueto/security-fix-runner/README.md

 - **SARIF Source Flexibility**: Support for other SARIF sources beyond CodeQL (e.g., Semgrep, Snyk)
 - **PR Review Automation**: Automatic approval of PRs that pass all checks
 - **Slack/Email Notifications**: Real-time notifications of processing status and results

-## Contributing

-This is a centralized runner designed to work with any repository.
-To use it with your repositories:

-1. Ensure the required secrets are configured in this repository
-2. Run the workflow via manual dispatch with your target repository
-3. Monitor the results and review the generated PRs

-For issues or feature requests, please contact the repository maintainer.

-## License

-This project is provided as-is for automated vulnerability remediation purposes.